VCE Proudly Supports our NEM customers by Offering More Benefits

 When you have solar, your electric meter measures how much electricity your panels generate and compares that to how much electricity you use every month.
 If you generated more than you used, VCE credits you at full retail value – plus a penny/kWh bonus.
 These credits accrue every month and offset electricity you use in the future.

 If you are not yet a VCE customer, you will be enrolled in VCE and in VCE’s NEM program automatically after your PG&E true-up so that you don’t lose any credits.
 Your billing will be monthly or annual, whichever you are on with PG&E, and VCE’s cash-out (if applicable) will happen at the same time as your PG&E true-up.
 If you generated more electricity than you used over the year, VCE will pay you the wholesale rate (Net Surplus Compensation) paid by PG&E, plus a penny per kWh bonus at cash-out.
-For credits under $100, you will receive the credit on your bill.
-If your cash-out is more than $100, we will send you a check around 6-8 weeks after your true-up.
+You will receive the credit on your bill, and that credit may be applied to either VCE charges or PG&E charges on your bill.
 If you want to stay with PG&E, you will need to opt out of VCE.

 Getting solar and already a VCE customer?

 You will automatically be enrolled in VCE’s NEM program as well.
 Your billing will be annual on the PG&E side of your bill, and monthly on the VCE side, unless you call us to request annual billing.
 VCE’s cash-out happens in February for monthly billing.
 At that time, if you have generated more kWh over the course of the year than you used, we pay you the wholesale rate (Net Surplus Compensation) paid by PG&E, plus a penny per kWh bonus.
-For credits under $100, you will receive the credit on your bill.
-If your cash-out is more than $100, we will send you a check around 6-8 weeks after your true-up.
+You will receive the credit on your bill, and that credit may be applied to any outstanding charges, on the PG&E or VCE side of your bill.
+If you have an email address linked to your PG&E account, you will receive a VCE true-up statement within 6 weeks of your true-up, detailing your charges and credits.
+If you do not have an email linked to your account and would like to receive a statement, please reach out to our Customer Care Team at 1 (855) 699-8232.

 Solar NEM Frequently Asked Questions